Alternate Rogue

 On impact, a rift to the Astral Plane opens and creatures within 5 feet must succeed on a Charisma saving throw or

-At the end of each of its turns, any creature that has been banished through the rift to the Astral Plan can repeat this saving throw, returning to its original space on a success.
+At the end of each of its turns, any creature that has been banished through the rift to the Astral Plane can repeat this saving throw, returning to its original space on a success.

 Seeker